-There is a commitment to form a common view jointly across the Association of Directors of Adult Social Services - ADASS, Department of Health, Local Government Association of the national and local costs of implementing the Care Act reforms to enable planning to take place.
-A number of financial models have been developed for use with local data.
-The models and results submitted are being reviewed independently to inform the national response.
+There is a commitment to form a common view jointly across the Association of Directors of Adult Social Services/Department of Health/Local Government Association of the national and local costs of implementing the Care Act reforms to enable planning to take place.
+Two financial models - the Surrey Model and the Lincolnshire Model - have been developed for use and are currently being reviewed by an independent social care expert from the London School of Economics.
+They are also independently reviewing some of the results.